ctuning/ck-env/README.md

 using [CK software detection plugins](http://cKnowledge.org/shared-soft-detection-plugins.html) or install missing [packages](http://cKnowledge.org/shared-packages.html) in a unified way across diverse hardware with Linux, Windows, MacOS and Android operating systems.
+It also allows users to collect information about a given platform in a unified way.

 Further info:
 * [First feeling about CK](https://github.com/ctuning/ck/wiki/First-feeling)